roshni-pahari/plotrix/README.md

 - **Interactive Q&A Bot**
   Ask follow-up questions (“Who directed it?”
 “Is there a twist?”) and get instant, context-aware answers.

-- **Visual Discovery** (Optional)
+- **Visual Discovery**
-  Official posters from TMDB (free for up to 1,000 requests/day) accompany each result.
+  App also response with the amazing movie posters streamlining the discovery process.

 - **Advanced Filters**
-  Filter by country (American, Bollywood, British, Japanese, South Korean), year range, genre, or rating.
+  Filter by country (American, Bollywood, British, Japanese, South Korean), release year.

 - **Dynamic Landing Experience**
   Rotating poster carousel and live-updating example plots to showcase search flexibility.

-- **Blazing Fast Performance**
-  Sub-100 ms response times on a local dev setup using FastAPI and MindsDB in Docker.

 ---